 2. Magome

 Magome is another Japanese post town that’s very popular with the locals.
-It’s one that has been beautifully restored with a stunning broad stone walkway designed specifically for visitors to comb through the town easily.
-Combined with the well-attended foliage alongside the route, and you’ve got yourself picturesque photo opportunities everywhere you walk and look!
+It has been beautifully restored with a stunning broad stone walkway designed specifically for visitors.
+Easy navigation, combined with well-manicured landscaping, creates Edo-era photo opportunities everywhere you look!

-The houses here are as historic as they get, and some have opened up as souvenir shops and restaurants for you to visit and experience.
+The houses here are as historic as they get, and some have opened up as souvenir shops and restaurants.

-Some of the more popular activities here include visiting the memorial museum of Shimazaki Toson, a popular figure in Japanese history who hailed from Magome, completing the popular Tsumago to Magome hiking trail, head to Magome’s lookout point to get some stunning photos, and take pictures along the main walkway in town (pro tip: if it’s winter, we recommend you getting up earlier than the crowd and heading out to take some nice photos!).
+Many travelers come to visit the memorial museum of Shimazaki Toson, a figure in Japanese history who hailed from Magome.
+Others challenge the Tsumago to Magome hiking trail.
+Thanks to the restorations, plenty head to Magome’s lookout point to get some stunning photos and take pictures along the main walkway in town.
+During winter, we recommend getting up and out early to beat the crows for photos.

 If you’d like to read more about it, click on this link to our Magome blog post.